Never Too Early: 4 Teenpreneurs Share Tips on Starting a Business

 People will be rooting for you and will make themselves available to help more willingly than they might if you were older.
 You have a lot to offer that adults find valuable!

-After his second year of college, Carl Venezia, age 20, co-created New Age Farmers (NAF) to promote sustainability in agribusiness by building aquaponic systems, running charity compost-collection services, and working on social outreach within the agricultural sphere.
+After his second year of college, Carl Venezia, 20, co-created New Age Farmers (NAF) to promote sustainability in agribusiness by building aquaponic systems that grows fish and plants (without soil) together in one integrated system, running charity compost-collection services, and working on social outreach within the agricultural sphere.

 “I wanted to be on the leading edge of thought in sustainable agriculture.
 NAF was about trying to make small changes in my local community,” says Carl.